fx-project-OS/fx-project-Open-Source/README.md

 \
 _fx-project uses this PHP class to convert the generated and displayed HTML reports into a downloadable format (PDF), which can be displayed uniformly and printed on any printer_\
 \
-_If this PHP class is not available, the PHP class "FPDF" is used as an alternative, if available_\
+_If this PHP class is not available, the PHP class "FPDF" is used as an alternative, if available_

-  - Download and unpack it into the subfolder __./EXT__
-  - Rename the folder ./EXT/TCPDF-main as __./EXT/TCPDF__

 ---